fabrikschleichach/BEXIS2_Documents/Manuals/R/Manual.md

 ## 4 Preparation

-Before you can start working with rBExIS, you have to configure it by adding some values / options.
+Before you can start working with rBExIS, you have to make some configurations by adding some values / options.

 To get an overview of the current configuration, use the following command: